BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 ## Users and Personas

 The key users of this product will be any admin or team that is responsible for publishing a docker image.
-It can also be individual software developers contributing to projects containing makefiles on github.
+It can also be individual software developers contributing to projects containing manifests on github.

 ## Scope and features of the project: